South Korea says tough luck to Hanjin as shipping line sinks

 KDB, which is also HMM's lead creditor, would be willing to back HMM's acquisition of Hanjin assets if it makes business sense and depending on the outcome of the receivership process, a KDB official told Reuters.

-"Although we are considering ways to absorb Hanjin Shipping's market share, HMM is currently primarily focussed on supporting cargo owners to minimize their difficulties," a spokeswoman for HMM said.
+"Although we are considering ways to absorb Hanjin Shipping's market share, HMM is currently primarily focused on supporting cargo owners to minimize their difficulties," a spokeswoman for HMM said.

 POLITICALLY PALATABLE